 The Insurance Fund is designed to use the collateral from fees on non-bankrupt clients to cover losses when the client accounts go below 0 in value.
-The primary purpose of the Insurance Fund is to limit occurrences of counterparty-liquidation.
+The primary purpose of the Insurance Fund is to limit the occurrences of counterparty-liquidation.

-In the cases where a trader in liquidation (defined as collateral < maintenance margin) has less than 0 USDT after all liquidation or is otherwise unable to liquidate positions, the trader is bankrupt, and Binance will need to take over remaining positions.
+- In the cases where a trader in liquidation (defined as collateral < maintenance margin) has less than 0 USDT after all liquidation or is otherwise unable to liquidate positions, the trader is bankrupt, and Binance will need to take over remaining positions.

 The Insurance Fund will be subject to the following rules: